emerald1010/from_attachments_to_seo/README.md

 The code runs in a Conda environment.
  1. You can download and install Anaconda from official sources (e.g., [link](https://www.anaconda.com/download)) and follow the official documentation.
- 2. Once conda is installed, create an ad-hoc environment and install the necessary dependencies: `conda env create -f Code/environment.yaml`
+ 2. Once conda is installed, create an ad-hoc environment and install the necessary dependencies using: `conda create -n deepcluster python=3.7 faiss-gpu numpy scipy pillow torchvision=0.8.2 pytorch=1.7.1 cudatoolkit=10.1 imagehash scikit-learn -c pytorch -c conda-forge`
- 3. The training was performed on a server with multiple GPUs available.
+ 3. The training was performed on a GPU server.
 On the other hand, DBSCAN can be run locally.